|

 Systems C/A/T phototypesetter, and with it came the necessity of

-expanding the capabilities of a roff system to cope with a
+expanding the capabilities of a roff system to cope with a variety

-dubbing it troff (for “typesetter roff”).
-Unfortunately,
+troff (for “typesetter roff”).
+Unfortunately, surviving

-list, unlike nroff(1).
-Apart from typesetter-driven features,
+unlike nroff(1).
+Apart from typesetter-driven features, Unix

-font specially commissioned by Bell Labs from Graphic Systems,
+specially commissioned by Bell Labs from Graphic Systems,

 Kernighan and Lorinda Cherry implemented eqn for typesetting